Confidence and safety

 Routine asymptomatic testing

-It should be recognised that childminders and assistants may find it valuable to access support for their mental health and wellbeing, in the lead-up to settings reopening and once they do reopen.
-Many will be balancing the return to work with managing their own childcare needs and caring commitments linked to the COVID‑19 pandemic, including possible illness and bereavement within their own families.
+It should be recognised that childminders and assistants may find it valuable to access support for their mental health and wellbeing.
+Many will be balancing work with managing their own childcare needs and caring commitments linked to the COVID‑19 pandemic, including possible illness and bereavement within their own families.

-We are working with partners from across the childcare sector to develop a directory of existing mental health, wellbeing and professional learning support for early learning and childcare, and out of school care, practitioners and childminders.
+We worked with partners from across the childcare sector to develop a directory of existing mental health, wellbeing and professional learning support for early learning and childcare, and out of school care, practitioners and childminders.
 This is updated and shared across the education and childcare sector at regular intervals.

 We have worked with Early Years Scotland to launch a Team ELC Wellbeing Hub to support childcare professionals.
 Through this platform, childcare professionals can connect with one another, attend online events and access wellbeing resources.